Table of Contents

 One of the biggest difficulties when it comes to training machine models is collecting quality data.
 Without a sufficient amount of quality data, it is impossible to get good results.
 "Garbage in, garbage out" is a very common saying in the deep learning community.

 This is especially important when trying to create AI that is able to distinguish emotions.
-Due to the broad range of facial expressions, vocal intonations, and special vocal cues (such as word lengthening) that a machine learning model needs to cover, we will need incredibly large and diverse datasets.
+Due to the broad range of facial expressions, vocal intonations, and special vocal cues (such as word lengthening) that a machine learning model needs to cover, you will need incredibly large and diverse datasets.

 Students sitting in front of cameras are perfect candidates for data capture, something that would otherwise be very expensive and require students to spend extra time in a lab.
 Even one of the biggest problems of Emotion AI, cultural differences in how people convey emotions, can be solved, since pretty much the entire world is now forced to use online education.